sylefeb/Silice/projects/pipeline_sort/README.md

 to_insert = i < $N$ ? in_values[i] : 255;
 ```

-Please refer to the documentation for more details on pipelines.
+Please refer to the documentation for more details on pipelines (*Note: this part of the documentation is not yet written ;)* ).

 As our pipeline depth depends on the value of N, we build it with the preprocessor:
 ```c